coding-heresy/jormungandr/README.md

 although it hasn't yet been used to wrap the QuickFIX interface (commonly used in the financial industry)

+#### Interface Definition Language

+It can be difficult to express interfaces in the raw building blocks of the _standard interface_ style, and some of the potential encodings also use IDL compilers to generate code (e.g. protobuf), which is a very effective technique.
+I envision creating and interface definition language in YAML (no need to build a separate parser for this) that will have a compiler to generate _standard interface_ definitions (and possibly even definitions in other IDLs so that the JMG definition can be the source of ground truth).
+This will be **jmgc**, and there has been initial work already to parse the QuickFIX XML definitions and generate standard interface code from those.
+The next step here will be to design the YAML language for JMG and implement that, although I might also take a detour into the SBE specification since I already have XML parsing working well in the _standard interface_ and that might help fill in some gaps in functionality before I sit down to design the YAML language, best to have all of it in place in my head before I start so that nothing important gets left out.

 ### High performance event processing

 Not much work here yet, but the idea is to mix the _standard